 A budget helps you form good financial habits and develop an awareness of your spending.
-Having a budget can help reduce anxiety related to finances and school, meet short- and long-term financial goals, and develop a sense of control over your money.
-Make sure your goals are S.M.A.R.T.
+Having a budget can help reduce financial anxiety, meet short- and long-term financial goals, and develop a sense of control over your money.
+Follow S.T.E.P. to create budgeting and financial goals.

-- First, list your net monthly income sources (work, student aid refund, family support)
+- List your net monthly income sources (work, student aid refund, family support)

-- Next, calculate and list how much you need to put away for savings.
+- Calculate and list how much you need to put away for savings.

-- Next, list your fixed expenses (costs that stay the same every month)
+- List your fixed expenses (costs that stay the same every month)

 - List your variable expenses (costs that change every month)

-- Lastly, subtract your savings, fixed, and variable expenses from your total net monthly income sources to determine if you need to reduce spending or can increase savings.
+- Subtract your savings, fixed, and variable expenses from your total net monthly income sources to determine if you need to reduce spending or can increase savings.

 - If you receive a student financial aid refund at the beginning of each term, try paying off your rent for that entire term in advance.